 Assuming your business has a physical address you can appear on Google maps, and have a map integrated into your website.
 This makes it easy for potential clients to find you and get directions from where they are to where you are.

 I wouldn’t have time to deal with it.

-In a way this is an extension to the first objection.
+In a way, this is an extension of the first objection.
 If you employ a good local web designer he can manage your website, keeping it up to date and making any changes needed.
 Although this will involve a small monthly fee it ensures the security of your website.
-This also means that any alterations to services, prices, items for sale etc. can be rapidly displayed.
+This also means that any alterations to services, prices, items for sale, etc. can be rapidly displayed.